Laser dentistry is quick, painless, and effective way to approach traditional dental treatments.

 Laser dentistry effectively sterilizes and seals off blood vessels when it’s used, so patients are much less prone to infection and pain.

 The only caveat with laser dentistry is that lasers can’t always remove all the enamel from deep cavities.
 It’s best for shallow cavities that are in their early stages.
-If your child has a particularly deep cavity, other methods of cleaning and filling it may be better.
+If your child has a particularly deep cavity, other methods of dental cleaning and fillings it may be better.

 Does my child need to use laser dentistry?